 Auditing standards require us to make certain communications throughout the audit to those charged with governance.
-These communications will be through the Audit and Assurance Committee.
-The annual accounts and our annual report will also be reported to the IJB.
+These communications will be made through Clydeplan.

 Partnership working

 We coordinate our work with Audit Scotland, internal audit, other external auditors and relevant scrutiny bodies, recognising the increasing integration of service delivery and partnership working within the public sector.